Civic Engagement for Social Change

 Organizations and individual applicants can apply.

-Deadline Feb 1 2024 11:59 PM (EST)
+Deadline Jun 3 2025 11:59 PM (EST)

 Description

-• Facilitate marginalized people to collectively name the racism, poverty, violence or other forms of exclusion and oppression they experience.
+The Foundation supports projects that use civic engagement or popular education processes to assist equity-seeking groups to collectively name the racism, poverty, violence or other forms of exclusion and oppression they experience.

 For examples of previously funded projects, visit our recipient directory here.